gabm/Satty/README.md

           Configure the command to be called on copy, for example `wl-copy` --annotation-size-factor <ANNOTATION_SIZE_FACTOR>
-          Increase or decrease the size of the annotations --save-on-copy
+          Increase or decrease the size of the annotations --save-after-copy
-          Also save screenshot to a file after copy action -h, --help
+          After copying the screenshot, save it to a file as well -h, --help
           Print help
   -V, --version